-Not to be outdone, Altitude also lets you fly with your points, allowing you to convert them into frequent flyer points with five partner airlines: Virgin Australia, Singapore Airlines, Cathay Pacific, Air New Zealand and Malaysian Airlines.
+Not to be outdone, Altitude also lets you fly with your points, allowing you to convert them into frequent flyer points with four partner airlines: Singapore Airlines, Cathay Pacific, Air New Zealand and Malaysian Airlines.
 Even more airlines can be accessed through Altitude Travel.
 The Altitude online store also has a range of merchandise and gift cards similar to those found at Qantas, but generally requiring lower card spending for the equivalent redemption.

 Your platinum card wishlist wouldn’t be complete without some platinum lifestyle complimentary benefits.
 Here’s what you’ll get with this card:

 Although security may be last on your list, it should perhaps come first, because you won’t be able to take advantage of any of the benefits if you’re hesitant about using the card because of concerns about fraud.
 But Westpac gives you a Fraud Money Back Guarantee (provided you follow a few simple precautions).

 If you download the Westpac mobile banking app to your Samsung smartphone you will transform your phone into a digital wallet for tap & go™ payments (because using the card itself for Tap & Go is so last century).
 You can also use a secure fingerprint log-in on your phone for card payments, get a Quick Balance for your card account or points account in seconds, and put your account on hold with a few taps if you temporarily misplace the card (saving you the annoyance of having to cancel a card you later find).